mrkkrp/markkarpov.com/tutorial/exceptions.md

-Even though we can use `liftIO` for lifting after applying arguments to `catch`, it also expects `IO a` as an argument, and here `liftIO` cannot help, in fact, we need the opposite.
+Even though we can use `liftIO` for lifting after applying arguments to `catch`, it also expects `IO a` as an argument, and here `liftIO` cannot help; in fact, we need the opposite.
 We need a way to unlift to `IO a`.
 The good news is that there is a way to unlift without losing information so we can re-construct virtually any monadic stack built from the familiar transformers.